The farm-to-table trend is not only healthy, but also gets you to try exotic foods, like these roasted baby jeweled carrots with thyme.

 The kids sampled as much fruit as they could stuff into their eager mouths: tangelos, nectarines, pluots, apricots, pears, cantaloup and peaches.
 We sampled local honey, homemade toffee and puréed green juice.

 When our bags were brimming with produce and our tummies full of deliciousness, we happily came home with our loot.

 Those lovely carrots were roasted and needed nothing more than salt, pepper and fresh thyme.
-You can find the full recipe here.

 I don’t think the family will complain the next time I suggest going to the farmer’s market!

 Do you have access to a good farmer’s market?
 And if you do, how often do you go?